matteofrisoli1/matteofrisoli1/README.md

 - 👋 Hi, I’m @matteofrisoli1
-- 👀 I’m interested in web developmemt
+- 👀 I’m interested in Web developmemt & Mobile development
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning Flutter & Dart
-- 💞️ I’m looking to collaborate on ReactJs Project
+- 💞️ I’m looking to collaborate on Flutter Project
-- 📫 How to reach me ...

 <!---
 matteofrisoli1/matteofrisoli1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.